-Be informed automatically on my phone when Amazon ships or delivers a package or has a special deal on one or more products.
+I want to be informed on my phone when Amazon ships or delivers a package, or has a special deal on one or more products.

 Lead Designer (solo)

-I had to dive deep with the product manager on the business logic and the development teams on the native and server components to learn the capabilities and constraints of the notification system that included the back end, OS and the shopping apps.
-Altogether, the deep dive easily took as much time overall than the rest of the design.
+I worked on mobile notifications for Amazon’s deals and shipping information in late mid 2012 on the iPhone, with a fast follow for the Android platform.
+I dove deep with the product manager on the business logic, and the development teams on the native and server components, to learn the capabilities and constraints of the notification system that included the back end, OS and the shopping apps.
+Given the complexity and all the moving parts of the system, the requirements gathering phase easily took as much time overall than the rest of the design.

-Later in the process, I created some comps so that we could play around with text strings and formatting both for the US and elsewhere.
-Also, I had to create some versions of our app icon that would fit in various locations, such as the phone’s status bar along the top of the screen, and be resized automatically by the OS.
+Later in the design process, I created comps so that we could play around with text strings and formatting both for the US and elsewhere.
+I also created versions of our app icon that would fit in various locations, such as the phone’s status bar along the top of the screen, and could be resized automatically by the OS.